Academic Calendar - 2025

 Supplemental Examinations

-A student in the final year of the BESc program may be granted supplemental examination privileges provided that the student has earned:
+A student in the final year who has applied to graduate at Spring Convocation may be granted supplemental examination privileges provided that the student has earned:

-3. a weighted average of at least 60% in the courses that make up the fourth year program (including the failed courses,
+3. a weighted average of at least 60% in the courses that make up the fourth-year program (including the failed courses); and

 4. an overall average of at least 60% in all the courses that are required for the BESc degree.